-A two (2) day site inspection was conducted on 2 and 3 August 2022.
-During the site inspection the weather conditions were generally fine and sunny with the daytime temperature ranging from approx. 8°C to 24 °C. Minor rainfall was recorded in the three days prior to the site inspection with the sites inspected still displaying significantly hydrated soils.
+A two (2) day site inspection was conducted on 1 and 2 February 2023.
+During the site inspection the weather conditions were generally hot and sunny, with the daytime temperature ranging from approx. 20°C to 35°C. Rainfall was recorded in the week prior to the site inspection with the sites inspected still displaying significantly hydrated soils and pooling of water.
 The following sites were visited during the site inspection: